-Studies funded under the Subregional Studies Program require transparency and the active and substantive participation of the general public, with special attention paid to engaging historically underrepresented and non-English speaking communities.
+Studies funded under the Subregional Studies Program require transparency and the active and substantive participation of the general public, with special attention paid to engaging harder to reach communities.
 In keeping with the NJTPA's Public Engagement Plan, public outreach and engagement should be an integral part and concurrent with the study tasks.
 Innovative methods of public engagement methods are encouraged, such as conducting outreach at free community events (to reach people where they live, work, shop, and play) and including an online and/or social media participation option where possible to boost participation.
-In addition, public outreach efforts may include non-English translation services and interpreters at events.
+In addition, public outreach efforts may include non- English translation services and interpreters at events.